Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Complete Prompt Templates

-Used to elicit structured, step-by-step solutions with per-step \texttt{visualdependency} annotations from the InternVL2.5 policy.
+Used to elicit structured, step-by-step solutions with per-step \texttt{visualdependency} annotations (our visual checklist) from the policy.
 A unique \texttt{nonce} and \texttt{variant\_id} are injected per candidate to promote diversity across the $N=8$ samples.